Leganés: Fauna and flora

 In the city's outskirts, in rural areas yet to be urbanized, various native herbaceous plants and shrubs form Mediterranean pastures with significant biodiversity, such as broom.
 Notable areas include Prado Grande (near La Fortuna and Las Presillas Park), with an abandoned almond plantation, the Viña Grande cork oak grove, the Buenavista hill, the Southern Forest, and the Polvoranca Park, a reclaimed cereal steppe marsh, now a semi-urban park.
 Along the banks of the Culebro stream and Butarque stream, remnants of native riparian vegetation include poplars, white poplars, willows, alders, elms, and ash trees.

 Small holm oaks were once common but have largely disappeared due to urban development.
 Their abundance in some areas gave rise to the name El Carrascal.

 The most significant fauna group is birds, with dozens of species ranging from common to occasional visitors.
 In urban areas, the house sparrow, feral pigeon, common blackbird, and Eurasian magpie are prevalent.
-In outlying areas and wooded parks, species such as the hoopoe, green woodpecker, red-legged partridge, and numerous passerines such as the serin, European robin, spotted flycatcher, and common chaffinch can be observed.
+In outlying areas and wooded parks, species such as the hoopoe, green woodpecker, great spotted woodpecker, red-legged partridge, and numerous passerines such as the serin, European robin, spotted flycatcher, and common chaffinch can be observed.
 Among raptors, the common kestrel is easily spotted hunting in cereal fields.
 In wetlands (Polvoranca and Butarque), resident species include the mallard, common coot, and common moorhen, while winter visitors include the great cormorant, black-headed gull, and northern shoveler.
 Mammals include the Iberian hare, European rabbit, and hedgehog.
 Amphibians are represented by the natterjack toad and Perez's frog, which are less demanding of environmental conditions.
 The Mari Pascuala lagoon, now an artificial pond in Polvoranca Park, is home to abundant common carp.